EricSchles/bindings-mql4-5/README.md

 # Exchange side

-In this example we are using just one broker [XM](https://www.com.com/ "XM") for streaming the data but you can connect to an unlimit numner of brokers at the same time.
+In this example we are using just two brokers [XM](https://www.com.com/ "XM") and [FXPRO](https://www.fxpro.com/ "fxpro") for streaming the data but you can connect to an unlimit numner of brokers at the same time.

 ### INSTALL